Bushido-brown/My-Portfolio2/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

+- Clone the repository to your local machine
+- Run the program

 ### Basic Knowledge in HTML and CSS